CampbellDocherty/poster-maker/README.md

-# Frontend with github actions for forking
+# Poster maker

-Just switch 'frontend-fork' to the name of your app and you should be good to go!
+Poster maker for Hope, Cammy, and Tulula's 25th birthday party in Los Angeles!